abhi3700/My_Learning-Rust/libs/yew/README.md

 ## Overview

 Yew is a modern Rust framework for creating multi-threaded front-end web apps with WebAssembly.
+It is component based framework.

 - Yew framework codebase structure
   - trunk (used for wrapping as wasm-dist)
-  - `src/main.rs` file calls the App defined in `src/app.rs` file
+  - `src/main.rs`: file calls the App defined in `src/app.rs` file
-    - `src/app.rs` file has the logic of the app with html code
+    - `src/app.rs`: file has the logic of the app with html code. <br/>Our App’s HTML and code will be in our Rust source files.
   - `index.html` file has the html code for the app calls the `index.scss` file
     - `index.scss` file has the css code for the app